wix-incubator/wix-code-docs/wix-restaurants-v2/wix-restaurants-v2/ServiceFeesCalculate/guides/service-fees-intro.md

 &nbsp;

-The Wix Restaurants API allows you to manage your service fees rules and apply them to orders.
+The Service Fees API allows you to manage your service fees rules and apply them to orders.

-With the Wix Restaurants API, you can:
+With the Service Fees API, you can:
 * Create and manage rules for service fees on Wix sites.
 * Implement custom pricing and fee structures for restaurant orders on Wix sites.
 * Adjust service fees automatically based on certain rules or conditions.